Thermodynamic uncertainty relation in slowly driven quantum heat engines

 where $f(x):= (1- x)^2$.
 The above inequality is a quantum generalisation of the TUR for entropy production and power in PDHEs.
 It demonstrates a trade-off between the entropy production rate $\langle \dot{\sigma} \rangle$ and the noise-to-signal ratio of power, $\sqrt{\Delta P_w}/P_{ w}$.
 This TUR has an immediate consequence for the achievable engine efficiency: a simple rewriting of \eq{eq:ent_period} as $\eta = \eta_C P_w/ (T_c \avg{\dot \sigma} + P_w)$, and combination with \eq{eq:TUR} produces the desired efficiency bound \eq{eq:eta_bound}.

-When comparing \eq{eq:eta_bound} to the TUR bound for SSHEs \eq{eq:seifert}, we notice a modification stemming both from the ratio between adiabatic and finite-time work $|\mathcal{W}/\avg{w}|$, as well as from the presence of $\Delta \mathcal{I}_w$.
-In the Supplementary Material, we show that this quantum correction satisfies $0 \leq 2\Delta \mathcal{I}_w \leq \Delta P_w$, which means that $\eta^{Q}$ decreases monotonically with increasing $\Delta \mathcal{I}_w$.
+When comparing \eq{eq:eta_bound} to the TUR bound for SSHEs \eq{eq:seifert}, we notice a modification stemming both from the ratio between adiabatic and actual power $|P_\mathcal{W}/P_w|$, as well as from the presence of $\Delta \mathcal{I}_w$.
+We show in the Supplemental Material \footnotemark[2] that this quantum correction satisfies $0 \leq 2\Delta \mathcal{I}_w \leq \Delta P_w$, which means that $\eta^{Q}$ decreases monotonically with increasing $\Delta \mathcal{I}_w$.
 As a consequence, the bound \eq{eq:eta_bound} is in fact more restrictive than the equivalent classical engine bound with vanishing quantum fluctuations, namely $\eta^Q \leq \eta^\mathrm{cl} := \eta^Q \text{ s.t. } \Delta \mathcal{I}_w = 0$.
 This demonstrates the detrimental influence of quantum friction for PDHEs close to equilibrium.
-Indeed, to saturate \eq{eq:eta_bound} we require that, for all times $t \in [0,\tau]$, $\delta \dot{H}_{\lambda(t)} \propto \dot{\Phi}_{\lambda(t)}$.
+Indeed, to saturate \eq{eq:eta_bound} we require that, for all times $t \in [0,\tau]$, $\delta \dot{H}_{\lambda(t)} \propto \delta \dot{X}_{\lambda(t)}$.
 However, this necessarily implies a vanishing quantum friction $[\dot{H}_{\Lambda(t)},H_{\Lambda(t)}]=0$ for all $t\in [0,\tau]$, which is a necessary and sufficient condition for $\Delta \mathcal{I}_w=0$.
 Hence, \eq{eq:eta_bound} is in fact a strict inequality for heat engines in the presence of quantum friction.
-As expected and discussed in Refs. \cite{Miller2019,Scandi2019}, the quantum correction becomes most relevant at low temperatures, which we will later illustrate by an example.
+As expected and discussed in Refs.~\cite{Miller2019,Scandi2019}, the quantum correction becomes most relevant at low temperatures, which we will later illustrate by an example.